reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 ```
 Here we send a request for fetching 10 recent purchases with the fields title, and description in each record.

-To avoid making the low-level HTTP calls, we should use a GraphQL client as an abstraction layer.
-Among other things, the GraphQL client will take care of
+To avoid making the low-level HTTP calls, we should use a GraphQL client library as an abstraction layer.
+Among other things, the GraphQL client library will take care of

 * sending the request and handling the response,
-* view layer integrations and optimistic UI updates, and
+* integrating with the view layer and optimistic UI updates, and
 * caching query results.

 There are several [client frameworks](https://graphql.org/code/#javascript-client) available with popular ones being the [Apollo Client](https://github.com/apollographql/apollo-client), [Relay (from Facebook)](https://facebook.github.io/relay/), and [urql](https://github.com/FormidableLabs/urql).